-The hormones of estrogens, progestogens, prolactin and androgens influence breast tissue through Estrogen Receptor Alpha (ERα), Progesterone Receptor B (PRB), and Prolactin Receptor (PrlR).
-Estrogen Receptor Beta (ERβ) in the reproductive tract is important for estrogen balance.
+The hormones of estrogens, progestogens, prolactin and androgens influence breast tissue through Estrogen Receptor Alpha (ERα), Progesterone Receptor B (PRB) and Prolactin Receptor (PrlR).
+ERα, Estrogen Receptor Beta (ERβ) and progesterone receptors (PR) in the reproductive tract are important for estrogen balance and fertility.
 As each receptor is positively stimulated by its respective hormone, it also becomes desensitized.
-There are more receptor types in the breast that cannot be ignored due to health reasons, but those mentioned above regulate breast tissue.
+There are more receptor types in the breast and body that cannot be ignored due to health reasons.

-Of ERα, PRB, and PrlR, mild potencies of their non-respective hormone enhances each hormone receptor's response to its respective hormone, known as receptor upregulation.
-Without this synergistic action, the response to a receptor's own specific hormone dulls with quantity or potency, known as receptor downregulation.
-Too much of a potent hormone may possibly damage its own and other interacting receptors.
-An imbalance of too much of one type of hormone is a cancer risk.
-The breast contains more types of cell receptors, but the mentioned above are the focus here.
+Of ERα, ERβ and PRB, mild potentencies of their non-respective steroid hormone enhances each hormone receptor’s response to its respective hormone, known as receptor upregulation.
+Without compatible synergistic action, the response to a receptor’s own specific hormone dulls with quantity or potency, known as receptor downregulation.
+Upregulation and downregulation also applies to non-steroid hormone receptors like PrlR.
+Too much of a potent hormone can damage its own and other interacting receptors.
+An imbalance of too much of one type of hormone is a cancer and fertility risk.
+The breast and reproductive tract contain more types of cell receptors, but the mentioned above are the focus so far.

 Estrogens are formed from androgens through a process called aromatase, and aromatase enzymes are located within tissue where ERα and ERβ are also present.
-This includes ovarian, egg, bone, brain and adipose tissue.
-Function of theca cells, which produce androgens, and granulosa cells, which produce estrogens, within the follicle or corpus luteum are together important for reproductive health.
+ERβ is located in ovarian, egg, bone, brain and adipose tissue.
+Within the ovarian follicle or corpus luteum, androgen production by theca cells, and estrogen production by granulosa cells are together important for reproductive health.

-This is the outdated version of chapter 1 from breast-endocrinology.pdf.
+This is from chapter 1 from breast-endocrinology.pdf.
 The next chapter is Hormone Imbalances. super-bazongas.pdf continues on herb use.

 Images are not included in permissive license of these ebooks.